 When things get out of hand, it's important to remember that you have a backup.
 There is no need to get upset as you can pass on the customer to the manager/supervisor, who may be more equipped to handle the rowdy guest.

 Most interactions with a rude guest will be a lot of tense body language and facial expressions to express their discontent, or they will begin to speak out their aggression.
-As long as the situation does not escalate to violence or they threaten bodily harm, you get reassured that nothing physical will happen, and thus there is no reason to get out of hand with the guest.
+As long as the situation does not escalate to violence or they threaten bodily harm, you are reassured that nothing physical will happen, and thus, there is no reason to get out of hand with the guest.

 When you explode on a rude customer, it sends a message to other patrons that this is acceptable behavior in this business.
 Remember, you are a walking example of the business, so other fellows must know that everyone conducts themselves professionally, even in tense situations.
 Most people know a guest who is overreacting, so they will likely understand the situation and not hold anything against you.
 But they must feel safe and secure in their business, and if they see employees yelling and screaming at guests regardless of the circumstances, that makes them feel unsafe.